cinno/joomla_exp/README.md

 3. If can't get right version for webshell after all.
 We have php-writer and 1CodeShell too.

-> JMexp_post.py > for: win/linux/all used webshell: phpspy2013.php

 > JMexp_wget.py > for: linux used webshell: phpspy2013.php

 > JMexp_writer.py > for: win/linux/all webshell: php-writer.php (also is 1CodeShell. pass: JMexp)